 Where: Online using Zoom.
 Follow the link given in the prework to access the online classroom.
 All classes are live and interactive.

-How: Register on Eventbrite for your spot in the course.
-Complete the Pre-work each week, and on Monday nights, follow the link in the prework attend the class via Zoom.
+How: Complete the prework each week, and on Monday nights, follow the link in the prework attend the class via Zoom.
 You don’t need any software to use it.

 You may access each class using Zoom:

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people experience high rates of intimate partner violence (IPV).
 The data shows this often begins in adolescence and can repeat throughout a lifetime.
 Bisexual women experience much higher rates of IPV and sexual violence (SV) than the general population and gays and lesbians.
 Similarly, new data on the US transgender population shows that transgender people experience extremely high levels of all violence, discrimination, and lack of access to care and resources.
 Transgender people also experience high rates of IPV.

 Preventing sexual violence starts with all of us.